BitDevsNYC/BitDevsNYC.github.io/_posts/2024-07-25-socratic-seminar-138.md

 ---

 ## Announcements
 Please join us for our next Socratic Seminar, hosted at Pubkey!
 Food and drinks will be available for purchase from Pubkey.
 A limited tab will be available on a first-come basis.
 We thank [Wolf NYC](https://wolfnyc.com) for sponsoring the event.
+Discussion topics for the event are denoted with a 👉.

 Follow New York BitDevs on [Twitter](https://x.com/BitDevsNYC)